navalnica/be_nlp_speech_resources/README.md

-# Belarusian NLP and Speech processing resources
+# Belarusian NLP and Speech Processing resources

 This repository contains links to Belarusian Natural Language and Speech Processing resources and datasets.<br>